History of the SAT: 1946: Verbal section changes

 Paragraph reading was eliminated from the verbal portion of the SAT in 1946, and replaced with reading comprehension, and "double definition" questions were replaced with sentence completions.
 Between 1946 and 1957, students were given 90 to 100 minutes to complete 107 to 170 verbal questions.
 Starting in 1958, time limits became more stable, and for 17 years, until 1975, students had 75 minutes to answer 90 questions.
 In 1959, questions on data sufficiency were introduced to the mathematics section and then replaced with quantitative comparisons in 1974.
 In 1974, both verbal and math sections were reduced from 75 minutes to 60 minutes each, with changes in test composition compensating for the decreased time.

+1953-54: Formula scoring is introduced and students are instructed on guessing

+Starting in December 1953, the (pre-scaled) score on each section of the SAT was changed from rights-only (number correct) to a formula calculation: number of correct answers minus the number of incorrect answers divided by N, where N is one less than the number of answer choices for each question.
+Prior to 1954, a test taker was not instructed about whether or not to randomly guess on a multiple-choice SAT question.
+For example, the instructions for a 1943 version of the test stated that the test taker should "work steadily and as quickly as is consistent with accuracy" but did not make any reference to guessing.
+Starting in 1954, the instructions included: "In this test a percentage of the wrong answers will be subtracted from the number of right answers as a correction for haphazard guessing."

+1956: SAT scores are released to students

+In the early days of the SAT, the individual results of the tests were made known only to the colleges or universities to which the test takers were applying.
+In October 1937, the College Board voted to begin sending SAT scores to the students' high schools as well, reasoning that the scores may help the secondary schools advise their students on which colleges were most suitable for them.
+In 1956, the College Board began making scores available to the test takers themselves.